gaurav1780/comp125_s2_2018/_episodes/10-LinkBasedLists.md

 - "Open scientific work is more useful and more highly cited than closed."

 navigation:
-- id: So why are we learning this?
+- id: "So why are we learning this?"
-- id: The `Node` class
+- id: "The `Node` class"
-- id: Creating a “linked list” manually
+- id: "Creating a “linked list” manually"
-- id: Custom-built LinkedList class
+- id: "Custom-built LinkedList class"
 ---

 So why are we learning this?